Owners Of Popular Famous Food Festival Fear Deer Park Show Won't Go On Without Help From Small Business Administration

 “There’s a whole list of expenses that really come together to put on this event.
 Hundreds of thousands of dollars, if not more, to kind of curate this whole experience,” co-owner and CMO Dylan Ross said.

-They were able to secure two Small Business Administration-backed Paycheck Protection Program loans totaling about $29,000, but, still struggling, applied for the Shuttered Venue Operators Grant.READ MORE: Bull Remains On The Loose On Long Island Over 24 Hours After Escaping Manorville Farm
+They were able to secure two Small Business Administration-backed Paycheck Protection Program loans totaling about $29,000, but, still struggling, applied for the Shuttered Venue Operators Grant.READ MORE: Police: 5 Killed In Head-On Crash On Montauk Highway In Quogue

 “Not exactly sure why, but we were denied.
 We fit every category listed within their checklist of items that you have to hit,” Arshravan said.

-Note: Editors note: This story first appeared on July 21, 2021.